Photo by Brett Jordan on Pexels

 When I present my branding and marketing workshops to nonprofits, I inevitably get asked the question: “Is there any way we can do some of this stuff on our own? (preferably for free or not a lot of money!)”

-Well, with a little bit of digging, plus my own huge list of resources (I’m a research junkie), I put together this list of free or low-cost design resources for nonprofits and higher education.
+Well, between my huge list of resources and a little research, I put together this list of free or low-cost design resources for nonprofits, associations, and higher education professionals who are looking to uplevel their designs.

-Always make sure you have licenses for the computer(s) you are using your fonts on, and don’t share them unless your license allows usage on multiple computers.
+Always make sure you have licenses for the computer(s) you are using, and don’t share them unless your license allows usage on multiple computers.
 Read Monotype’s guide to font licensing for more info.

 Always make sure you have a license appropriate to the usage you need or choose royalty-free.
 See my quick overview of stock photo usage.